La Pine, Oregon: History

-The area was first settled by European-Americans in the 1800s by French fur trappers.
+The area's first European-American settlement was established in the 1800s by French fur trappers.
 La Pine was founded in the 19th century with Huntington Road as the main street.
 The original name for the community was Rosland.
 A post office by that name was started in 1897, followed by a townsite in 1900.
 Construction on the Oregon Trunk Railroad started in 1908 by the Spokane, Portland and Seattle Railway at the Columbia River.
 The route was designed to follow the Deschutes River, and the line later became part of BNSF Railway.
 The line was built to Bend, with the railroad later buying a line owned by the Shevlin-Hixon Lumber Company that continued to La Pine.
 What became U.S. 97 was completed in 1917, which used the right of way of the Oregon Trunk Line that had not been built south of Bend.

 In 2000, a branch of the Deschutes Public Library was built in the community.
 La Pine had remained an unincorporated community for many years.
 A measure to incorporate in the 2000 elections was rejected by a 2–1 ratio.
 In the elections of 2006, another incorporation measure was placed on the ballot (one of two such measures in Oregon that year; the other being for Bull Mountain, Oregon).
-The La Pine measure passed, creating the City of La Pine.
+The measure passed, creating the City of La Pine.
 The city occupies 7 sqmi, and at the time of incorporation in December 2006, had 1,585 residents.
 Much of the former census-designated area lies outside the city limits.

 Government

 The city operates under a council–mayor form of city government.
-Voters elect four at-large councilors who serve four-year terms, and a mayor that serves two-years.
-As of 2021, Daniel Richer served as mayor, with the other council members being Colleen Scott, Courtney Ignazzitto, Mike Shields, and Cathi Van Damme.
+Voters elect four at-large councilors who serve four-year terms, and a mayor who serves a two-year term.
+As of 2021, Daniel Richer served as mayor, with the other council members being Karen Morse, Courtney Ignazzitto, Mike Shields, and Cathi Van Damme.
 Fire services are provided by the La Pine Rural Fire Protection District, and the La Pine Library is a branch of the Deschutes Public Library System.

 At the federal level, La Pine lies in Oregon's 2nd congressional district, represented by Cliff Bentz.
 In the State Senate, the city is in District 28, represented by Dennis Linthicum, and in the House, it lies in District 55, represented by Vikki Breese-Iverson.